davidteren/lpx_links/README.md

   - Creates a text file with all the links in them.
   - Importing the links file into a download manager like the DownThemAll addon for FireFox should work well.

   Includes Mandatory only list.
-Thanks to [Matteo Ceruti](https://github.com/matatata) for the idea.
+Thanks to _Matteo Ceruti_ aka [Matatata](https://github.com/matatata) for the idea.

 ### Version